anahelenasilva/iamanahelena-blog/posts/2021-08-22-eslint-prettier-and-editorconfig.md

 After that, everytime we same a file and there are any mistakes, they'll be automatically fixed :)

 But wait!
 There's a few more thing we need to do...

+The first thing is to edit the `.eslintrc.js` file with these lines:

+`rules: {`

+`'class-methods-use-this': 'off', // deactivate a rule that says that every method of a class needs the word this`

+`'no-param-reassign': 'off', // deactivate a rule that says that it's not allowed to recive a parameter and change it`

+`},`

+> There's no rule that says we can't deactivate those rules.
+It's up to the team to do so.

+## Install and configure Prettier

+The next step is to install Prettier and the additional ESLint plugins:
+`npm install eslint-config-prettier eslint-plugin-prettier --save-dev`

+After that install, we should add "prettier" in `extends` inside the `.eslintrc.js`file, so the file would be like this:

+`module.exports = {
+  env: {
+    es6: true,
+    node: true,
+  },
+  extends: ['airbnb-base', 'prettier'],
+  plugins: ['prettier'],
+  globals: {
+    Atomics: 'readonly',
+    SharedArrayBuffer: 'readonly',
+  },
+  parserOptions: {
+    ecmaVersion: 2018,
+    sourceType: 'module',
+  },
+  rules: {
+    'class-methods-use-this': 'off', // deactivate a rule that says that every method of a class needs the word this 'no-param-reassign': 'off', // deactivate a rule that says that it's not allowed to recive a parameter and change it },
+};`